legendecas/proposal-async-context-disposable/README.md

 binding for their internal `AsyncContext.Variable` instances, without exposing the `AsyncContext.Variable` instance to the user.

+We are not necessarily looking to create a general purpose `enter`/`exit` API for async context that could arbitrarily interleave variable scopes.
+We have heard from implementers that doing so would be very challenging to implement performantly (see [#3][issue-3]).
+After a review of many current ecosystem uses of `AsyncLocalStorage` in Node, we are relatively confident that the majority of use cases that have used `als.enterWith()` in Node can either switch to a `using` based API as proposed here, or the `AsyncContext.Variable#run()` API.

+> If you think you have use-cases that require an "unsafe" general purpose
+> `enter`/`exit` API, please file an issue to discuss.
+We are interested to
+> learn about them and see how we can accommodate these use-cases.

 # Proposals

 We have not settled on any solution, but are currently exploring the following